sergey-telpuk/symfony-playground/README.md

 Make sure you have the following installed:

-- PHP
+- Docker
-- Composer
+- Docker compose
-- Make (optional, for convenience)
+- Make

 ### Installation